-A 'do nothing' scenario in this case will mean that Loftus Street and the surrounds will still be car-centric locations which will not align with the CNPDP.
-The current public open spaces will remain as existing, and no additional embellishments will occur in the subject locality.
+A 'do nothing' scenario in this case will mean that George Street and the surrounds will still be car-centric locations which will not align with the CNPDP.
+The current public domain will remain as existing, and no additional embellishments will occur in the subject locality.

-Furthermore, there would be a loss of opportunity to better activate the subject area and connect it to Circular Quay.
-The area will not benefit from the additional trees proposed which have the benefit of improving the urban appearance.
-There could be a loss of economic and tourism potential given absence of interconnected pedestrian corridors.
+Furthermore, there would be a loss of opportunity to better activate the subject area and connect it by continuous pedestrian paths to important destinations such as Circular Quay and The Rocks.
+The area will not benefit from the additional trees proposed, which have the benefit of improving urban microclimate, amenity and appearance.
+There could be a loss of economic and tourism potential given the absence of interconnected pedestrian corridors.